Here you will find information concerning our church and its ministries. We hope you find your time spent here a

 On Sunday Mornings at 10am the members of our church share their wisdom on that weeks Sermon Topic in a lively Adult Bible study group.
 We also have a children's class.
 Our Sunday Service begins at 11am.

-If you are considering relocating to our area drop by and introduce yourself we would be happy to see you!
+If you are considering relocating to our area, or live near by, drop in and introduce yourself we would be happy to see you!